dotnet/runtime/docs/design/mono/web/register-allocation.md

----
-title: Register allocation in the Mono JIT
+# Register allocation in the Mono JIT
-redirect_from:
-  - /Mono%3ARuntime%3ADocumentation%3ARegisterAllocation/
----

 ### Global Register Allocation